Mount Teide Tenerife

 We felt we were going in the right direction, as Google was just taking us up and up.
 Several times through the journey we had to pop our ears as we ascended the Stratovolcano.
 That’s what Tenerife is, it’s one big volcano.
 When it first started out it was three separate volcanoes over the geological hotspot in the earth that created the Canary Islands, it’s a bit like Hawaii in its formation.
 Anyhow, these three separate volcanoes merged and created Tenerife.
 As well as our ears letting us know we were going up, the views off to the side did too.
 Despite it being dark, you could still tell there were some steep old drops down the sides of the hairpin bends!

-Our hotel, Parador de Las Cañadas del Teide, (my full review of it can be read by clicking on the link), was situated at 2200 m above sea level in the slumped volcanic crater of Mount Teide.
+Our hotel, the Parador de Las Cañadas del Teide, TripAdvisor, was situated at 2200 m above sea level in the slumped volcanic crater of Mount Teide.
 The roads we travelled on continued to wind upwards through the hills and put me in mind of Colorado.
 The roads were pretty much deserted, although we were always wary that a random goat would hurl itself in front of the car.
 However, no such goat materialised out of the dark and we only passed a handful of cars coming the other way.
 In a little under two hours, we arrived at the hotel.

 Wow.
 Just wow.
 Getting out of the car and looking up, you could already see the stars in the twilight sky.
 The air was so warm and dry, a blessing after the crazy humidity we left behind us in the UK.
 Checking in was a breeze, and we ended up with a room at the front of the hotel.
 Of course, it was near 11 o’clock when we arrived there were no views to be had.
 I got my camera gear ready, with spare batteries, tripod and a selection of lenses and we gratefully hit the sack.
 I just closed my eyes and then the alarm went off.
 Or at least, that’s how it seemed.
 I’d set the alarm to 2 am.
 This, laughingly, was by design.